iDevBrandon/coding-interview/Daily-PS/udemy/10_search_algo/README.md

 - Rather than eliminating one element at a time, we eliminate half of the remaining elements.
 - Only works in sorted array

+- Create a left point at the start of an array, and the right point at the end of the array.
+- While the left point comes before the right point,
+  - Create a point in the middle
+  - If you find the value you want, return the index
+  - If value is too small, move the left point to the middle point
+  - If value is too big, move the right point to the middle point
+- if you never find the value, return -1